City of Toronto Parks, Forestry, and Recreation (PFR) Department's Curling Strategy Metting

 It must be stressed that this is very preliminary and it is not a given that any option will meet the criteria presented.
 There is much work left to do.

-A follow-up meeting will be setup by PFR later this fall to explore these options and locations in more detail in order to complete this phase of the project.
+A follow-up meeting will be setup by PFR in early December to explore these options and locations in more detail in order to complete this phase of the project.

 Once completed, the Phase 2 report will be brought before City Council.
 The original target for going to City Council was the 4th quarter of 2020.
 However, due to delays including COVID-19, the report will likely not go to City Council until the beginning of 2021.

 The project is moving in a good direction.

 West End Curling Centre Registration Continues – Sign up as a “Future Member”